Editing the Terrain – Contour Edits

 Workspaces let you change the terrain model and observe the effects on the analyses.
 This section discusses the powerful contour-based editing tools.
 For an overview of the process please consult the introduction page.

 Contours are curves with a given elevation.
 They can be closed curves (for instance when modeling a basin or a hill), open curves (when modifying only part of a hillside), or even points (to specify the elevation at a single location only).
-SCALGO Live automatically interpolates the terrain elevation based on your contours.
+Scalgo Live automatically interpolates the terrain elevation based on your contours.

 Unlike the features created with the traditional tools, contours work in combination.
-A group of contours that together modifies your terrain is called a contour group in SCALGO Live.
+A group of contours that together modifies your terrain is called a contour group in Scalgo Live.
 While creating or editing a contour, the contour group that it belongs to is indicated with a dashed yellow outline.

 By their very nature, contours do not touch or intersect each other.
-SCALGO Live enforces this condition for contours in the same contour group.
+Scalgo Live enforces this condition for contours in the same contour group.

 Tools for drawing contours